Rob Holding: International career

 Holding was called up to the England under-21 squad for the Toulon Tournament May 2016 as a replacement for Everton defender Brendan Galloway.
 He made his debut for Gareth Southgate's team when starting against Guinea on 23 May.
 England won the tournament with Holding making two appearances, and was an unused substitute in the final on 29 May as England beat France 2–1.
 He was selected for England's squad for the 2017 UEFA European Under-21 Championship in Poland, but did not make an appearance with England eliminated in the semi-finals.
 Holding made five appearances for the under-21s from 2016 to 2017.

+Personal life

+In 2026, Holding acquired a Green Card.
+He also began dating Angel City FC forward Sveindís Jane Jónsdóttir in 2024.